arrys/rsio/docs/gettingStarted/tutorials/workflows/workflow_single_platform.rst

       :width: 400
       :alt: aadl2code workflow

-   alternatively, the ``AADL2CODE transformation`` can also be triggered using the `rpio` command-line tool.
+   alternatively, the ``AADL2CODE transformation`` can also be triggered using the `rsio` command-line tool.
    Open a terminal in the folder ``newPackage`` and run:

    .. code-block:: bash

-     rpio-cli transformation --aadl2code
+     rsio-cli transformation --aadl2code

    .. warning::

-        rpio-cli aadl2code transformations under construction!
+        rsio-cli aadl2code transformations under construction!

    This will also pop-up the same window to run the ``AADL2CODE transformation``.